iotmani/timeseries/README.md

 ## Usage
 No additional libraries are needed to run the log monitor.
+Tested with Python 3.8.1.

 Simply pass a log file: